Best Time To Climb Kilimanjaro

-Mount Kilimanjaro is near the equator.
+Mt.
+Kilimanjaro is near the equator.
 There are only two seasons in the tropics, the dry and the rainy season.
-There’s no such thing as summer and winter.
-Climbing Kilimanjaro during the wet season means you will have to walk through heavy rain and deep mud on the first days.
-At higher altitude you have fog and drizzle, and slowly but surely the moisture will creep into your clothes, your gear, and your bones.
+There’s no such thing as summer or winter.
+Climbing the mountain in the rainy season means you will have to walk through heavy rain and deep mud on the first days.
+At higher altitudes, you will experience drizzle and fog, and moisture will gradually sip into your clothes, your gear, and your bones.
 At the top, you will walk through ice and snow.

-But there are other aspects to consider as well.
-The temperatures, the views, and of course the number of people on the mountain.
-As so often, there is no hard and fast answer and no single best time to climb Kilimanjaro because the climb has its varying challenges for every climber.
+However, there are other aspects to consider such as the temperatures, the views, and the number of people on the mountain.
+There is normally no hard and fast answer or a single best time to climb Kilimanjaro because the climb has its varying challenges for every climber.

 April – June

 The main rainy season lasts from the end of March all the way to mid-June.
 It is impossible to predict when the rains will begin and when they will come to a stop, just like it is everywhere else.
 This period is the warmest time of the year in Tanzania, but most operators do not offer climbs in April/May because these months are also very wet.